 In their first summer, students complete a Summer Research Internship, of about 30 hours each week (including workshop attendance and preparation for graduate school application) from about the middle of May through about the first week of August, resulting in a research paper of approximately 25-pages, or what is respectable in the field of inquiry.
 We ask that mentors meet one-on-one and in-person with their mentee at least once a week throughout the Summer Research Internship and to guide them in the requirements of research in their field and how to write a research paper (mirroring scholarly articles).
 During the academic year, a similar set-up is available for returning scholars and altered accordingly to fit within the additional demands of an academic schedule – for research completed in the Fall and Spring, we ask that mentors meet with mentees once a week or every other week for about an hour.

 Mentors are additionally asked to assist students in their preparation of presenting their research, including for a McNair conference either in July or September and in September at our Annual Ronald E. McNair Scholars Program Research Symposium.
 We encourage our Scholars to present at conferences within their respective fields.

-If you’re interested in being a McNair Scholars Program Faculty Mentor and have an earned doctorate and are a faculty member at UALR, please contact the TRIO Program Director via email.
+If you’re interested in being a McNair Scholars Program Faculty Mentor and have an earned doctorate and are a faculty member at UALR, please contact the McNair Scholars Program Assistant Director via email.